Updated January 16, 2025 - 7:50 a.m.

 Safety-related dangers that come with poor visibility at night are caused by glaring lights or bad lighting design, which allows artificial light to shine outward and upward into the sky, where it is wasted instead of focusing light downward, where it does the most good.
 There are simple measures we can take to make our use of nighttime lighting most effective.

-To watch this presentation go to the INSECT DECLINE page.
+To watch a presentation on this important topic, go to the INSECT DECLINE page.

 Safety-related dangers that come with poor visibility at night are caused by glaring lights or bad lighting design, which allows artificial light to shine outward and upward into the sky, where it is wasted instead of focusing light downward, where it does the most good.
 There are simple measures we can take to make our use of nighttime lighting most effective.